YOUR DECISIONS AFFECT

 Hildegard Fuchs

-So there are mitigants in place.
+So there are mitigants.
 What are they?

 Katharina Engel